jupyterlab-contrib/react-auth-google-example/README.md

-# React Auth Google Widget
+# JupyterLab Extension Example: React Auth Google Widget

-This extension is based on the [ReactWidget](https://github.com/jupyterlab/extension-examples/tree/main/react-widget) and enables users to log in with Google Identity service for webapps and then use the token to interact with Google services.
+This JupyterLab extension enables users to log in with Google Identity service for webapps and then use the token to interact with Google services.
 A notebook to read/write Google sheets is included.

+## Overview

+Main points:

+- It is used to obtain an OAuth token from [Google Identity](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid) and use it to interact with its services, like Google [Sheets](https://developers.google.com/sheets/api/guides/concepts), [Drive](https://developers.google.com/drive/api/guides/about-sdk), etc.

+- This extension is **NOT official**.
+It is an individual initiative and will be maintained on a best effort basis.

+- It was build as a copy/paste/modify (as of jul23) from the official [React template](https://github.com/jupyterlab/extension-examples/tree/main/react-widget).
+It may be interesting as an example of a non trivial React widget.

+- It shows how to use a JS lib available as a UMD bundle in the context of JupyterLab.

+- It shows how to write to the browser [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) from the JS using lib [dexie.js](https://dexie.org/docs/).
+See demo notebook [demo-2-google-sheet-api.ipynb](./notebook/demo-2-google-sheet-api.ipynb) and associated [jlite_util](./notebook/jlite_util) small package.

+- It is meant to be used primarily in [JupyterLite](https://github.com/jupyterlite/jupyterlite) as only a JupyterLite kernel can access the IndexedDB.
+However it can be used in JupyterLab.
+In this case use the 'Copy Token' button in the extension and paste to notebook.
+A Google token is valid for 1 hour so this is not really painful.

+## Screenshots

 Browser IndexDB stores: